pinkwerks/camflex/README.md

 ```
 Then visit url printed in console.
 Likely this one [http://127.0.0.1:8080/PredictSensor.html](http://127.0.0.1:8080/PredictSensor.html)
 ## Data
 The data is housed in a [private repository](https://github.com/pinkwerks/camflex-data) for now.
-However, a PDF with graphs of the data is available in the file [lens_analysis.pdf](lens_analysis.pdf).
+However, a PDF with graphs of the data is available in the file [lens_data.pdf](lens_data.pdf).

 Special thanks to [Andy Davis](https://imag4media.com/) for collecting, organizing, and supplying the initial data that inspired me to try this.